Goldrelia/vscode_config_bindings/README.md

 # vscode_config_bindings
 My Vim bindings for Vscode!

-Road towards using Neovim as my main IDE/text editor :)!
+The road towards using Neovim as my main IDE/text editor :)!

 Setup before:
 - Install and enable the Vim Vscode extension by vscodevim